Capital Bulletin: November 2023 Edition

 Mark Your Calendar!

-- 2024 Student Policy Summit: The next AACN Student Policy Summit (SPS) is happening March 24-25, 2024, in Washington, DC.
+- AACN’s 2024 Student Policy Summit: The next Student Policy Summit (SPS) is planned for March 24-25, 2024, in Washington, DC.
 This two-day conference is open to all baccalaureate and graduate nursing students enrolled at an AACN member institution.
-For more information and to register, Learn more.
+Registration and information here.

 Find other National and State Advocacy Resources here.